Looking for a freelance writer, editor, or graphic designer? I’m your girl! Hit me up at email@example.com.

 For a sample of my work, see below or explore my blog (all posts and pictures on my blog were created by me, unless image credits are given).

 Did you know that supporting graphics can help your readers understand and engage with your posts more?
 The same thing goes for your brand or small business – if your presentation is not right, customers will not be attracted to you!

 Hit me up at firstname.lastname@example.org to design captivating visuals for you.

 Did you know that writing for a particular audience is a skill?
 The content you create for a regular young person on social media is vastly different from the kind of content you should create for a skilled professional reading a journal.

 I have developed the skill of tailoring material to a particular audience by writing a variety of text, including case notes, essays, journal articles, letters, attendance notes, appeal submissions, blog posts, devotionals, and manuals.

 Hit me up at email@example.com to write content that is concise and relevant to your audience.

 Humans are so prone to typographical and grammatical errors that even the most skilled writers make them occasionally.
 And it’s not just about incorrect spelling – it’s also about using the wrong word.
-Have you ever seen someone write it’s instead of its?
+Have you ever written it’s instead of its?
 Or bases instead of basis?
+Sometimes, even when we know the right word to use, we make these mistakes subconsciously.
 When your work is full of errors, you not only appear unprofessional, but also make it difficult for readers to understand what you mean.

-How about American versus British English?
-Do you know the difference between favour and favor?
+How about British versus American English?
+Do you switch between favour and favor?
 Utilise and utilize?
 Cheque and check?
 When different types of English are used within the same document, it gives readers a feeling of inconsistency.